More pages in this section

 All students at St Colman's are challenged to live the Mercy tradition of taking up the challenges set before them.

-Through our "Strength in Faith" – our school motto – each child is encouraged to develop fully their own God given talents.
+Through our "With faith we grow and learn" – our school motto – each child is encouraged to develop fully their own God given talents.
 We encourage students, teachers and community members to assist others so that they may life and have it to the full.

 Who was St Colman?